LGIM launches first hydrogen economy ETF

 UBS Global Asset Management has launched two new carry trade commodity futures ETFs on Xetra and Börse Frankfurt.

 CSOP Asset Management has launched the first Hong Kong exchange traded fund to track China’s Star Market.
-FT Link
+Link

 Next month, VanEck will be launching a social sentiment exchange traded fund.
 The fund will invest in the stocks being most talked up on social media.
 The VanEck Vectors Social Sentiment ETF is actually a revival of a previous fund that barely got off the ground.
-FT Link
+Link

 Nuveen and State Street Global Advisors have expanded their ETF partnership with the launch of the SPDR Nuveen Municipal Bond ETF (MBND).
 MBND is actively managed by Nuveen’s municipal bond team.
 Link